ZupIT/beagle-docs/content/en/android/customization/widgets/simple-custom-widget.md

 The layout and the component are defined, it is necessary to finish the configuration of the customized widget.

 1. Check the function below and see that some text variables were added.
-This was chosen to demonstrate that it is possible to define the value of this variables by the widget, adding title and button names.
+This was chosen to demonstrate that it is possible to define the value of this variables by the widget, adding title and button names:

 ```kotlin
 CustomWidgetTitleIncrease.kt